 Main testing activity related to TSO's facilities relies on testing the backup power supply sources.
-Only periodic testing allows to ensure the proper functioning of diesel generators and other energy storage devices, to be used in case of absence of the main power source.
+Only periodic testing allows to assess the proper functioning of diesel generators and other energy storage devices, to be used in case of absence of the main power source.
+Where these tools and facilities involve DSOs or Significant Grid Users, these parties shall participate in this test.